We continue to provide essential services for residents, as well as support the most vulnerable members of the community.

 More about parks and green spaces.

-Gillingham Market opens every Monday and Saturday from 9am to 3pm.
+Gillingham Market trades in the High Street every Monday and Saturday from 9am to 4pm.

-Our sport centres are due to re-open to the public on Wednesday 2 December 2020, in line with government guidelines.
+Our sport centres are closed in line with government guidelines.

 All shows at The Brook and Central Theatres in Chatham are postponed.